Find Affordable College Courses

 23 Yearly Graduations

 Nova Southeastern University comes in at #6 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Each year, around 20,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $33,510 per year, while in-state graduate students, on average, pay $21,153 per year.
-For the 2020-2021 academic year, 23 doctor's degrees were handed out to multi / interdisciplinary studies majors at NUS Florida.
-About 65% of this group were women, and 61% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $35,880 per year, while in-state graduate students, on average, pay $22,890 per year.
+During the most recent year for which we have data, 23 people received their doctor's degree in multi / interdisciplinary studies from NUS Florida.
+About 46% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in multi / interdisciplinary studies at Nova Southeastern University make a median salary of 81,475.

 22 Yearly Graduations

 The University of Texas at Austin comes in at #7 on our list of the most popular colleges offering doctor's degrees in multi / interdisciplinary studies.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-During the 2020-2021 academic year, 22 people received their doctor's degree in multi / interdisciplinary studies from UT Austin.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 22 people received their doctor's degree in multi / interdisciplinary studies from UT Austin.
+About 35% of this group were women, and 6% were students from an underrepresented racial-ethnic group.
+Those who complete their doctor's degree in multi / interdisciplinary studies at The University of Texas at Austin make a median salary of 81,475.

 21 Yearly Graduations

 The 8th most popular school in the country for multi / interdisciplinary studies majors who are seeking their doctor's degree is Teachers College at Columbia University.
 Each year, around 4,500 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 21 doctor's degrees were handed out to multi / interdisciplinary studies majors at Teachers College.
-Of these students, 67% were women and 19% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 21 people received their doctor's degree in multi / interdisciplinary studies from Teachers College.
+Of these students, 83% were women and 25% were members of underrepresented racial-ethnic groups.
+Teachers College at Columbia University multi / interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $81,475.

 #9